 A: Fair market value is the holy grail of real estate mysteries.
 It is nebulous, slippery and always changing, and actually only able to be estimated except at a precise point in time when the stars align and a set of conditions exists, which arise only a few times in the life of a property.

-First things first -- here's what fair market value is not.
-In most cases, it's not the same as the tax assessor's value or assessment.
-It is rarely found in the multiple listing s...
+First things first — here’s what fair market value is not.
+In most cases, it’s not the same as the tax assessor’s value or assessment.
+It is rarely found in the multiple listing service information (although most listing agents will argue that the list price is near or below the fair market value), nor in a file at the county courthouse.